psychedellie/TMRegionDetector/README.md

 - `threshold_median`: The median hydrophobicity threshold (default: 0.75).

 ## Test Sequence
-A test sequence file named `test.seq` is included in the repository to help you verify the functionality of the script.
+A test sequence file named `modified.seq` is included in the repository to help you verify the functionality of the script.
 You can use this sequence to see how the script identifies potential transmembrane regions.

 ## Installation